spdskatr/doingmybest/content/posts/arrival-times.md

 And there we have it!
 That's our expression for the waiting time!
 More importantly, the 0.95 came through that calculation completely intact, which means we can replace it with any probability we want.
 That's what we'll do!

 # Results
-Now that we have worked out an expression, we want to present our findings so that other people can make use of our insights.
-Here's where we need to ask ourselves, which variables do we actually care about?
+Now that we have worked out an expression, we want to present our findings so that we can more easily make use of our insights.
-- The number of people who will turn up to the meeting
-- The standard deviation for the distribution of arrival times
-- The probability that everyone turns up before that time

 Let's write up some Python code to generate a table.
 ```py